 3. Membership Fees

-Many nonprofits operate on a membership model, where supporters pay annual or monthly fees in exchange for benefits.
-These benefits can include newsletters, exclusive content, discounts on events, and other perks.
-Membership fees provide a reliable income stream and foster a sense of community among supporters.
+Some nonprofits operate on a membership model, where supporters pay annual or monthly fees in exchange for benefits.
+These memberships not only provide a reliable income stream but also foster a sense of community among supporters.

 Key Strategies: